SilentNightSound/GI-Model-Importer/Guides/UsageInstructions.md

 1. In blender, go to File -> Import -> 3DMigoto Frame Analysis Dump (vb.txt + ib.txt)
 2. Select the files from the CharacterData folder of this repo for the character you want (all characters have at least a head and body, but some also have additional bits like skirts which I have labelled as extra).
 Leave all options as default and press Import
 3. Perform modifications you want to the model, with the following restrictions/notes:
-   - The number of vertices and edges for each model part cannot exceed that of the original model (Note: there is currently a bug in the program where the 3Dmigoto plugin will export around 10% more vertices than the original model has, so in reality you are limited to around 90% of the original.
-Going over will prevent portions from being drawn and break textures.
-I'm working on fixing this)
-   - Adding in new vertices or geometry is much more complicated than deleting parts of the mesh (e.g. filling in the holes in a character model after removing clothing).
-If you are trying to patch holes, I recommend either re-arranging existing vertices to cover them (if the hole is small enough) or trying to copy from another Genshin model (see Localized Model Overrides for details)
+   - Vertices are limited to around 64k
    - Character's faces are stored separately - these scripts and instructions do not yet support face modifications
-   - Do not change the vertex groups, vertex colors, or custom properties of the objects otherwise the export will fail
+   - Models must contain all the original vertex groups, colors and custom properties - if using a custom model, make sure it matches up with the original and that there are no gaps.
    - It is possible to connect the texture maps to the object in Blender, but you will likely have to convert the .dds to a .png in order for Blender to recognize it and then later convert back to .dds
-4. Select the head object and go to File -> Export -> 3DMigoto Raw Buffers (.vb + .ib).
-Press export, leaving all options as default, and name the file CharHead.vb
-5. Repeat step 4 for the body object, naming it CharBody.vb, and the extra object (if it exists), naming it CharExtra.vb
-6. (optional) Perform any edits to the character's diffuse and lightmaps
+4. (optional) Perform any edits to the character's diffuse and lightmaps
-7. Run the genshin_3dmigoto_generate.py script one folder up from where the results from steps 4-6 were exported with the command `python genshin_3dmigoto_generate.py -n Char`.
-This generates the CharMod folder
+5. Make sure there is a single object named CharHead, one named CharBody and (optionally depending if model originally had it) CharExtra.
+Export the model using the Exports Genshin Mod Folder option, saving the object as Char.vb in the original character folder
    - Make sure to use the most up-to-date hash_info.json, otherwise the script may not be able to find the required hashes to generate the .ini files
-8. Move the generated CharMod folder into the Mods directory of the launcher you created during the installation step
+7. Move the generated CharMod folder into the Mods directory of the launcher you created during the installation step
-9. Press F10 in game to load the mod
+8. Press F10 in game to load the mod

 Each character can only have one corresponding folder at a time in the Mods directory - if you want to load a new model for a character, the old one needs to be removed from the Mods folder first.